mlab-lattice/lattice/docs/devel/building.md

 This is solved by running a docker container which has Bazel installed and mounting the lattice repo into the container, and running Bazel commands from inside.

-There are two options to use this:
+There are three options to use this:

 - `make docker-hack-enter-build-shell`
   - Drops you into a shell insider the build container.
 From there you can correctly build/run the `//docker:*` targets.